- done All payments are SSL encrypted

 Dosage and Administration

-Inside The tablet should be swallowed whole, without chewing, with a sufficient amount of water.
+For oral use.
+The tablet should be swallowed whole, without chewing, with a sufficient amount of water.

 Classification of the incidence of side effects of the World Health Organization (WHO):